SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 }
 ```
 ## Agent Information
 The term “agent” refers to the piece of software that connects a device with Cumulocity IoT.
 This document provides guidance for integration developers to develop this agent.
 The fragments `c8y_Agent` must be sent to the inventory API to add it to the device managed object.
+For details and examples, compare *[What is an agent?](https://cumulocity.com/guides/concepts/interfacing-devices/#agents)* section of the documentation.

 ### c8y_Agent